danielzagumennyi/draggable-ui/README.md

   moveX: number;
   /** Change in the Y coordinate compared to the previous value. */
   moveY: number;
+  /** X and Y coordinates for mouse and touch events. */
+  coords: Coordinates;
   /** Pointer event associated with the movement. */
   event: PointerEvent;
 };